jonathanmorgan/context_text/README.md

 In order to run unit tests using OpenCalais's API, you'll need to:

-- Create a Thompson Reuters ID ( [https://iameui-eagan-prod.thomsonreuters.com/iamui/UI/createUser?app_id=Bold&realm=Bold](https://iameui-eagan-prod.thomsonreuters.com/iamui/UI/createUser?app_id=Bold&realm=Bold) ).
+- Create a Refinitiv ID ( [https://my.refinitiv.com/content/mytr/en/register.html](https://my.refinitiv.com/content/mytr/en/register.html) ).

-    - after submitting form, open email from Thompson Reuters with subject something like "Please confirm your email address for your new Open PermID | Calais user account" and click the link to activate your profile.
+    - after submitting form, open email from Refinitiv with subject something like "Please confirm your email address for your new Open PermID | Calais user account" and click the link to activate your profile.

 - Get your API token ()

-    - browse to the Open Calais site ( [http://www.opencalais.com/](http://www.opencalais.com/) ).
+    - browse to the PermID site ( [https://permid.org/](https://permid.org/) ).
     - click the "Login" button in the upper right.
-    - log in with your username and password.
+    - log in with your registered email address and password.
     - Once you are logged in, click on your username (your email address) in the upper right corner, then in the dropdown that results, click on "Display my Token".
 Your API token will appear in a box labeled "YOUR TOKEN".
 Copy it down and save it in a safe place.

 - Store that token and only that token in a file named "`open_calais_access_token.txt`" in the root of your django project/site (the same folder where `manage.py` lives).